nuejs/nue/packages/nuejs.org/docs/how-it-works.md

 **Nue** is an ambitious engineering project designed to simplify web development through **separation of concerns** and **progressive enhancement**.
 These principles set it apart from monolithic JavaScript frameworks like **Next.js** and **Astro**.

 ## Progressive enhancement
-Nue is a carefully crafted Static Site Generator (SSG) built from the ground up to support progressive enhancement.
+Nue is a Static Site Generator (SSG) built from scratch to support progressive enhancement.
 By separating content, layout, and styling, it enables gradual enhancement using loosely coupled assets.
 This approach fundamentally redefines how websites are developed:

 [image]
   small: /img/progressive-enhancement.png